Lossless propagation of gain-compensated graphene plasmons: Conclusions

 \section{Conclusions}

-In this work, we developed a full electromagnetic framework for parity--time (PT) engineered graphene plasmonics and derived closed-form conditions for achieving lossless SPP propagation.
-By expressing the gain requirements directly in terms of graphene’s complex conductivity and the surrounding dielectric permittivity, we identified both the exact loss-compensating gain and the PT-symmetric threshold that separates propagating and forbidden plasmon regimes.
-Our analysis clarified that the PT threshold does not coincide with truly lossless operation, but rather marks an exceptional point, while the condition for real propagation requires an additional balance of conductivity and host-medium parameters.
+In this work, we developed a full electromagnetic framework for gain-compensated graphene plasmonics and derived closed-form conditions for achieving lossless SPP propagation within the local linear model.
+By expressing the gain requirements directly in terms of the complex conductivity of graphene and the surrounding dielectric permittivity, we identified the exact loss-compensating gain obtained from $s=0$ with $r>0$, and the separate $r=0$ boundary.
+The latter is useful for mapping the analytical structure of the solutions and identifying the transition between propagating and non-propagating branches in the complex-index description.

-We verified these analytical predictions through full-wave eigenmode simulations in COMSOL, confirming that the gain values cancel ohmic dissipation and extend the plasmon propagation length, consistent with established gain-compensation ideas in plasmonics.
-The ability to tune the required gain across frequency by adjusting the Fermi level and host medium offers a versatile route for devices in the THz--mid-IR range.
-Beyond single-layer systems, the framework naturally extends to multilayer and hybrid platforms, where coupled-mode branches and losses can differ strongly.
+We verified these analytical predictions through full-wave eigenmode simulations in COMSOL, confirming that the gain values cancel ohmic dissipation and extend the plasmon propagation length, consistent with established gain-compensation ideas in plasmonics \cite{yu2008gain,athanasopoulos2013enhanced,oulton2009plasmon}.
+The required compensation is controlled by the complex graphene conductivity and the host dielectric parameters.
+In the intraband-dominated range studied here, the gain value is mainly governed by frequency and relaxation time, while the Fermi level strongly changes the real wave number and confinement.
+Beyond single-layer systems, the framework naturally extends to multilayer and hybrid platforms, where coupled-mode branches and losses can differ strongly \cite{profumo2012double,principi2014plasmon,eremenko2018propagation,basov2016polaritons}.